cristeaibogdan/cristeaibogdan/README.md

 ## 🔭 Current Projects
 - I'm currently honing my skills with my personal project, `Hephaestus`, an application for issuing recommendations for various household appliances.
 Check it out at: https://cristeaibogdan.github.io/hephaestus-web/home

-⚠️ **The backends are no longer hosted.**
+⚠️ **The backends are no longer hosted, so the app’s frontend functionality is very limited.**
-~Backend was hosted on Azure with a burst configuration, which meant it could temporarily shut down when idle.~
+~The backends were hosted on Azure with a burst configuration, which meant they would shut down automatically when no requests were received.~

 ## 🌱 Interests
 - Software engineering